 Can anyone remember the coalman in Cottonmill and St Julian’s?
 I asked this question on Facebook and received many replies.
 Thanks to my many FB friends for sharing these memories.
 Yvette Wright: “Oh yes I do!
 I must have been… More about ‘Memories of the coalman’»

 In 1931-2, subsidised by the government, the Workman’s Housing Association built 134 houses where there was once a footpath leading up the hill from Eywood Road.
-The estate was called the Eywood estate which later became part of St Julian’s estate and the… More about ‘The building of Doggetts and Wilshere’»
+The estate was called the Eywood estate which later became part of St Julian’s… More about ‘The building of Doggetts and Wilshere’»

 Mercers was a family run marine chronometer manufacturing business.
 The firm started in 1858 in Clerkenwell London by the founder, Thomas Mercer.
 Thomas was born in St Helen’s Lancashire in 1822.
 St Helen’s was said to be the centre of… More about ‘Mercer Chronometers’»